Campsites & Group Campsites

-Dump station is a free service for use by registered campers.
-On occasion the dump station may be closed due to maintenance activities.
+The dump station is a free service for use by registered campers.
+On occasion, the dump station may be closed due to maintenance activities.
 All black and gray water must be disposed of in the dump station.

 No wood gathering.
 No picking of wildflowers.
 All native plants, animals, minerals, alive or dead, are protected and must not be removed or collected.